verrazzano/docs/content/en/docs/networking/security/net-security.md

 Verrazzano does not manage or secure traffic for the Kubernetes cluster itself, or for non-Verrazzano services or applications running in the cluster.
 Traffic is secured at two levels in the network stack:

-- ISO Layer 3/4: Using NetworkPolicies to control IP access to pods
+- ISO Layer 3/4: Using NetworkPolicies to control IP access to Pods
-- ISO Layer 6: Using TLS and mTLS to provide authentication, confidentiality, and integrity for connections within the cluster, and for external connections.
+- ISO Layer 6: Using TLS and mTLS to provide authentication, confidentiality, and integrity for connections within the cluster, and for external connections

 ## NetworkPolicies
-By default, all pods in a Kubernetes cluster have network access all other pods over the network.
+By default, all Pods in a Kubernetes cluster have network access to all other Pods in the cluster.
-Kubernetes has a NetworkPolicy resource that provides network level 3 and 4 security for pods, restricting both ingress and egress IP traffic for a set of pods in a namespace.
+Kubernetes has a NetworkPolicy resource that provides network level 3 and 4 security for Pods, restricting both ingress and egress IP traffic for a set of Pods in a namespace.
 Verrazzano configures all system components with NetworkPolicies to control ingress.
 Egress is not restricted.

 **NOTE:** A NetworkPolicy resource needs a NetworkPolicy controller to implement the policy, otherwise the policy has no effect.
-A Kubernetes CNI plugin that provides a NetworkPolicy controller, such as Calico, must be installed by the user before installing Verrazzano.
+You must install a Kubernetes CNI plug-in that provides a NetworkPolicy controller, such as Calico, before installing Verrazzano, or else the policies are ignored.

 ### NetworkPolicies for system components
-Verrazzano installs a set of NetworkPolicies for system components to control ingress into the pods.
+Verrazzano installs a set of NetworkPolicies for system components to control ingress into the Pods.
-A policy is scoped to a namespace and uses selectors to specify the pods that the policy applies to, along with the ingress and egress rules.
-For example, the following policy applies to the Verrazzano API pod in the `verrazzano-system` namespace.
+A policy is scoped to a namespace and uses selectors to specify the Pods that the policy applies to, along with the ingress and egress rules.
+For example, the following policy applies to the Verrazzano API Pod in the `verrazzano-system` namespace.
 This policy allows network traffic from NGINX Ingress Controller on port 8775, and from Prometheus on port 15090.
-No other pods can reach those ports or any other ports of the Verrazzano API pod.
-Notice that namespace selectors need to be used, NetworkPolicy resource does not support specifying the namespace name.
+No other Pods can reach those ports or any other ports of the Verrazzano API Pod.
+Notice that namespace selectors need to be used; the NetworkPolicy resource does not support specifying the namespace name.
 ```
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy
 ...
 spec:
-  podSelector:
+  PodSelector:
     matchLabels:
       app: verrazzano-api
   ingress: